-If $R_n^T$ and $R_n$ is the resistance between the appropriate boundaries in $G_n^T$ and $G_n^H$ respectively (see Figures~\ref{barycentricsubdivision1}, \ref{GnDn}, \ref{Gn}, \ref{boundaryproblem}), then we prove that the resistance $R_n^T$ and $R_n$ scale by constants $\rho^T$ and $\rho$ respectively, and obtain estimates on these constants.
+If $R_n^T$ and $R_n$ is the resistance between the appropriate boundaries in $G_n^T$ and $G_n^H$ respectively (see Figures~\ref{barycentricsubdivision1}, \ref{barycentricsubdivision2}, \ref{Gn}, \ref{boundaryproblem}), then we prove that the resistance $R_n^T$ and $R_n$ scale by constants $\rho^T$ and $\rho$ respectively, and obtain estimates on these constants.
+Note that in the current work the hexacarpet graph $G^H_n$ is a modification of $G_n$ by adding a set of ``boundary'' vertexes.
 Our main result is the following theorem.